JeffreyCA/spleeter-web/README.md

 ## Using cloud storage (Azure Storage, AWS S3, etc.)

-By default, **Spleeter Web** uses the local filesystem to store uploads and separated songs.
+By default, **Spleeter Web** uses the local filesystem to store uploaded files and processed track files.
 It supports many other storage backends like Azure Storage or S3 using [django-storages](https://django-storages.readthedocs.io/en/latest/).

 You can edit `django_react/settings_docker.py` (if using Docker) or `django_react/settings_dev.py` and set `DEFAULT_FILE_STORAGE` to another backend like `'storages.backends.azure_storage.AzureStorage'`.